A decreasing step method for strongly oscillating stochastic models: Convergence results for the MsDS algorithm

 \end{enumerate} \end{MyProposition}

-\begin{MyRemark} We should understand $\varsigma$ as marking the first non-zero value in the error expansion of either $\DecrAvg{F}^n$ or $\DecrAvg{H}^n$.
-It depends exclusively on the coefficients of the effective and ergodic diffusion (in particular it does not depend on $n$). \end{MyRemark} \begin{MyRemark} Proposition \ref{Prop:ControlDecreasingStep} means that we have a rate of convergence in norm $L_2$ for the coefficient estimators of order $O(n^{-\beta})$.
+\begin{MyRemark} We should understand $\varsigma$ as marking the first nonzero value in the error expansion of either $\DecrAvg{F}^n$ or $\DecrAvg{H}^n$.
+It depends exclusively on the coefficients of the effective and ergodic diffusion (in particular it does not depend on $n$). \end{MyRemark}

+\begin{MyRemark} Proposition~\ref{PropControlDecreasingStep} means that we have a rate of convergence in norm $L_2$ for the coefficient estimators of order $O(n^{-\beta})$.
 Since we \emph{choose} $\beta_0$ by taking $M(n)$ as needed, the actual limit to $\beta$ comes from $\beta_1$.
-But of course, increasing $\beta_0$ implies growing $M$ faster as a function of $n$, increasing the algorithm's cost. \end{MyRemark} \begin{proof}[Proof of Proposition \ref{Prop:ControlDecreasingStep}] Note first that $\ref{Enum:ControlDecreasingStepPoisson})$ follows from $\Hss$ and Proposition \ref{Prop:PropertiesPhi}.
+But of course, increasing $\beta_0$ implies growing $M$ faster as a function of $n$, increasing the algorithm's cost. \end{MyRemark}